 Provide a full continuum of services for the children residing in the 250 units, including blood samples, reporting, treatment and medical follow-up.

-Check Reviews and Ratings: Look at the reviews and ratings provided by other customers to gauge the reputation and reliability of the business.
-Verify Contact Information: Ensure the contact details, like phone numbers and emails, are correct.
+Read customer feedback: Read the reviews and ratings to understand the business's reputation and reliability.
+Confirm Contact Information: Ensure the contact details, like phone numbers and emails, are correct.
 Check the official website for more details.
-Verify Location: Use the provided Google map to verify the business location before planning a visit.
+Check Business Address: Double-check the business location using the Google map provided.

 Operating Hours: Confirm the working hours to ensure someone will be available to answer your call.
-Note any holidays or special closure days.
-Alternate Contact Methods: If the primary phone number is not responsive, look for alternate contact methods such as email or social media handles.
+Check for any holidays or days when the business might be closed.
+Alternate Contact Methods: Look for other ways to contact the business, like email or social media, if the main phone number doesn’t work.

-Avoid Sharing Sensitive Information: Never give out your social security number, credit card details, or passwords.
-Confirm Identity: Ensure that the person you are speaking with is a legitimate representative of the business.
+Keep Your Information Safe: Never give out your social security number, credit card details, or passwords.
+Check Representative's Identity: Verify the identity of the person you are talking to.
 You can ask for their name and position and cross-check it on the business's official website.
-Before proceeding with any legal matters, consider reviewing local $stateName state laws.
-It is also advisable to get advice from an accredited privacy counsel to ensure compliance and to safeguard your rights and interests.
-You can find more information here by looking up a licensed privacy attorney.
+Before proceeding with any legal matters, consider researching local $stateName state laws.
+It is also advisable to contact a licensed privacy attorney to ensure conformity and to safeguard your rights and interests.
+You can find more information here by finding an accredited privacy law advisor.

-Handling Disputes: Document any legal issues or disputes and seek legal advice.
-Report the problem to local consumer protection agencies if necessary.
-Address Listing Errors: Report any inaccuracies such as closed businesses, wrong phone numbers, or incorrect addresses.
-Fill out this form to let us know: Contact Us Form
+Reporting Legal Issues: Document any legal issues or disputes and seek legal advice.
+You may also report the issue to local consumer protection agencies.
+Reporting Listing Issues: Report any inaccuracies such as closed businesses, wrong phone numbers, or incorrect addresses.
+Use this form to report the issue: Contact Us Form